-On Saturday, September 9, 2017, Little Torch Key took a direct hit by Irme, a Category 4 hurricane.
+On Saturday, September 9, 2017, Little Torch Key took a direct hit by Irma, a Category 4 hurricane.
 Parmer's Resort took the flood and the winds in stride and when the wind and water subsided on Sunday, we were still standing.
 Some of our neighbors were not so lucky as tornadoes were touching down throughout the storm.
 The cleanup is going full force now and the entire region is perking up.
 The Keys are officially open.
-Parmer's is officially open although we are limited in some services.
-Our phones, television and internet are still not connected (Hello Comcast, where are you?).
-We have water, power and thirteen rooms ready so far.
+Parmer's is officially open although we are still a little bruised and limited in some services.
+Our phones, television and internet are connected.
+We have water, power, heated pool and thirty-one rooms ready so far.
 Our guests right now are all neighbors who can't stay in their own homes but they are making great strides like us in getting back to normal.
 We expect to bring more rooms back on-line every week.
 We have lost some docks but many are fine.
-We know some avid fishermen are itching to get back on the water.
-Our resident pontoon boat ended up in a neighbor's yard down the canal but we have another coming up to check out the lagoons and channels.
-We have gotten some rain over the last week and you can't believe how fast our brown trees are turning green!
+We know some avid fishermen are itching to get back on the water and the fish are biting.
+The trees and bushes are really greening up!

 Monday, October 9, 2017, Happy Columbus Day!

 We have had an extremely busy and productive week.
 We started taking in our first guests on Sunday, the 1st, and have been able to welcome many others this week as soon as we get a room available.
 Everyone staying at Parmer's right now are those that can not go back to their houses.
 We have people that were staying at the Sugarloaf School Shelter, in tents, in their cars, at friends or just now returning to see what they have left.
 Some of the stories are heart breaking, some are very hopeful and some are just riveting.
 Amazing stories of riding out the storm, the adventures while evacuating and the strange discoveries in everyone's yards and houses have kept us captivated.